griffda/PROCESS-/documentation/proc-pages/getting-started.md

 These messages are printed on the screen during the course of a run, and those still active at the final (feasible or unfeasible) solution point are also written to the end of the output file (messages encountered during the iteration process are not copied to the output file, as the convergence to a valid solution might resolve some of the warnings produced earlier in the solution process).

-The `error_status` variable returns the highest security level that has been encountered (or xero if no abnormal conditions have been found); of a severe error (level 3) is flagged at any point the program is terminated immediately.
-The final message number encoutered during a run is returned via output variable `error_id` .
+The `error_status` variable returns the highest security level that has been encountered (or zero if no abnormal conditions have been found); of a severe error (level 3) is flagged at any point the program is terminated immediately.
+The final message number encountered during a run is returned via output variable `error_id` .
 In addition, with certain messages, a number of diagnostic values may also be given; these can be used to provide extra diagnostic information if the source code is available.

 ## General problems

-A code of teh size and complexity of `PROCESS` contains myriads of equations and variables.
-Virtually everything depends indirectly on everything else because because of the nature of the code structure, so perhaps it is not surprising that it is often difficult to achieve a successful outcome.
+A code of the size and complexity of `PROCESS` contains myriads of equations and variables.
+Virtually everything depends indirectly on everything else because of the nature of the code structure, so perhaps it is not surprising that it is often difficult to achieve a successful outcome.

-Naturally, problems will occur id some of the parameters become un-physical.
-For example, if the aspect ration becomes less than of equal to one, then we must expect problems to appear.
+Naturally, problems will occur if some of the parameters become un-physical.
+For example, if the aspect ratio becomes less than or equal to one, then we must expect problems to appear.
 For this reason, the bounds on the iteration variables should be selected with care.

 Occasionally arithmetic ("NaN") errors are reported.
 They usually occur when the code is exploring un-physical values of the parameters, and often suggest that no feasible solution exists for the input file used.

-The error messages produced byt he code attempt to provide diagnostic information, telling the user where the problems occurs, and also suggest a possible solution.
+The error messages produced by the code attempt to provide diagnostic information, telling the user where the problems occurs, and also suggest a possible solution.
 These messages are out of necessity brief, and so cannot promise to lead to a more successful outcome.

 The is the option to turn on extra debugging output; to do this, set `verbose = 1` in the input file.

 ## Optimisation problems

 On reflection it is perhaps surprising that `PROCESS` ever does manage to find the global minimum figure of merit value, if there are `nvar` iteration variables active the search is over `nvar`-dimensional parameter space, in which there may be many shallow minima of approximately equal depth.
-Remember that `nvar` is usually of t he order of twenty.
+Remember that `nvar` is usually of the order of twenty.

-The machine found by `PROCESS` may not, therefore, be the absolutely optimal device.
+The machine found by `PROCESS` may not, therefore, be the absolute optimal device.
 It is quite easy to have two or more solutions, with results only a few percent different, but a long way apart in parameter space.
 The technique of "stationary" scans is sometimes used in this situation: a scan is requested, but the same value of the scan variable is listed repeatedly.

 Scans should be started in the middle of a range of values, to try to keep the scan within the same family of machines.
 The optimum machine found may otherwise suddenly jump to a new region of parameter space, causing the output variables to seem to vary unpredictably with the scanning variable.